maxmilton/MaxMilton.com-Old-v3/content/blog/what-are-quick-tips.md

 title = "What Are Quick Tips?"
 +++

 Quick tips are an ongoing series of short posts where I'll teach you something I've found useful.
-From time to time I'll post an insight I found to be thought provoking.
+From time to time, I'll post insights I find thought provoking too.
 Here's a simple example<!--more-->:

 ## How Many Characters in a String?

 I wanted to count how many characters are in one line on this blog &mdash; UX best practice is about 70&ndash;80 per line for best readability.
-Using a web service is overkill for such a simple task, lets use our terminal instead.
+Using a web service is overkill for such a simple task, let's use our terminal instead.

-In your favorite Unix shell enter:
+In your favourite Unix shell enter:

 `$ echo 'How many characters in this?' | wc -m`